 This step is where your case will change direction, regain focus and find positive footing amidst the drama of Parental Alienation.
 The goal is to eliminate distractions that alienating parents create and help the court see the authentic version of your case.
 Dr. Bone works directly with a client to develop strategies that work to break-through the false-front presented by an alienating parent.
 He will assemble a team of professionals to work on your case under his direction and recommendations OR he will work alongside the professionals you have already hired.
 Dr. Bone feels that a “team” approach to presenting these cases is extremely important.
 Strategies will only work if everyone involved in presenting your case is fully prepared to implement them.

-Your first consultation is discounted to $150, subsequent fees are $300 per hour.
-Further consultative services are charged by the hour or or per retainer based agreements.
+Your first consultation is discounted to $200.
+Further consultative services are charged by the hour or per retainer based agreements.

 After payment is received Dr. Bone will contact you to schedule your appointment.